 - URL parameters

-- service pages and technical collections
+- service pages, technical collections

-- multiple paths to the same product
+- different paths to the same product

-Canonicals and Page Competition
+🔧Canonical Tags and Page Competition

 - collections and products